smaspe/smaspe.github.io/_posts/2023-10-19-typescript-types-ii.md

 Records don't have such a thing.

+# How to fix it

+TypeScript has lots of options in `tsconfig`.
+The one relevant for this case is [`--noUncheckedIndexedAccess`](https://www.typescriptlang.org/tsconfig#noUncheckedIndexedAccess).

+Enabling this option will make indexed access return optional values.
+I wish TypeScript would just have this enabled by default.

 # Why does it matter

 For `Record`, it matters because depending on the type of the key, it behaves differently.